MapleCCC/importall/README.md

     By default, deprecated modules and deprecated names are not imported.
 It is designed so because deprecated modules and names hopefully should not be used anymore, their presence only for easing the steepness of API changes and providing a progressive cross-version migration experience.
-If you know what you are doing, override the default behavior by setting the `include_deprecated` parameter to `True`.
+If you are sure you know what you are doing, override the default behavior by setting the `include_deprecated` parameter to `True` (not recommended).

     The `prioritized` parameter accepts either an iterable of strings specifying modules whose priorities are set to 1, or a mapping object with string keys and integer values,